Lecturer-Visiting Affiliate Assistant Professor

 - EN 337: Seminar: Pirates, Slaves & Witches: Reading the Eighteenth Century (British Caribbean)

-- Under Contract: Barnett-Woods, Victoria, editor.
+- Editor.
 Cultural Economies of the Atlantic World: Objects and Capital in the Transatlantic Imagination.
 Routledge.
+202

-- Barnett-Woods, Victoria.
-“Models of Morality: The Bildungsroman and Social Reform in The Female American and The Woman of Colour.”
+- “Models of Morality: The Bildungsroman and Social Reform in The Female American and The Woman of Colour.”
 Women’s Studies: An Interdisciplinary Journal 45:7 (2016).
 613-623.

-- Book Chapter in Progress: “Transatlantic Domesticity and the Limits of a Genre” for edited collection on Alternative Perspectives on Home.
+- Forthcoming: “Transatlantic Domesticity and the Limits of a Genre” for edited collection on Alternative Perspectives on Home.
 Edited by Karen Lipsedge and Stephen Hague.

-- Book Chapter in Progress: “The Woman of Colour” in Handbook of the British Novel in the Long Eighteenth Century
+- In Progress: “The Woman of Colour” in Handbook of the British Novel in the Long Eighteenth Century.

-- Barnett-Woods, Victoria.
-“Histories of Imperial Vision.”
+- “Histories of Imperial Vision.”
 Review Article of Abigail Swingen's Competing Visions of Empire and Lisa Lowe's The Intimacies of Four Continents.
 New Perspectives on the Eighteenth Century, Spring 2017, p.
 68.

-- Barnett-Woods, Victoria.
-“Review of Sunil Agnani’s Hating Empire Properly: The Two Indies and the Limits of Enlightenment Anticolonialism.”
+- “Review of Sunil Agnani’s Hating Empire Properly: The Two Indies and the Limits of Enlightenment Anticolonialism.”
 South Asian Review, vol. 38:1 (2017), p.127.